Image-guided radiation therapy: Electronic portal imaging

 Electronic portal imaging is the process of using digital imaging, such as a CCD video camera, liquid ion chamber and amorphous silicon flat panel detectors to create a digital image with improved quality and contrast over traditional portal imaging.
 The benefit of the system is the ability to capture images, for review and guidance, digitally.
 These systems are in use throughout clinical practice.
 Current reviews of Electronic Portal Imaging Devices (EPID) show acceptable results in imaging irradiations and in most clinical practice, provide sufficiently large fields-of-view. kV is not a portal imaging feature.

 Imaging for treatment guidance

 Fluoroscopy

-Fluoroscopy is an imaging technique that uses a fluoroscope, in coordination with either a screen or image-capturing device to create real-time images of patients' internal structures.
+Fluoroscopy is an old imaging technique that uses a fluoroscope, in coordination with either a screen or image-capturing device to create real-time images of patients' internal structures.

 Digital X-ray

-Digital X-ray equipment mounted in the radiation treatment device is often used to picture the patient’s internal anatomy at time before or during treatment, which then can be compared to the original planning CT series.
+Digital X-ray equipment mounted in the radiation treatment device is often used to picture the patient's internal anatomy at time before or during treatment, which then can be compared to the original planning CT series.
 Usage of an orthogonal set-up of two radiographic axes is common, to provide means for highly accurate patient position verification.